Amoxicillin + Clavulanate (Clavamox®, Augmentin®) for Dogs and Cats

 Overview of Amoxicillin & Clavulanate for Canines and Felines

-- Amoxicillin + clavulanate is commonly used in dogs and cats to treat a variety of infections and its most common brand name is Clavamox® and Augmentin®.
+- Amoxicillin + clavulanate is commonly used in dogs and cats to treat a variety of infections and its most common brand names are Clavamox® and Augmentin®.

 - Clavulanate is an inhibitor of an enzyme produced by bacteria.
 This enzyme, beta-lactamase, would ordinarily render amoxicillin inactive.
 Clavulanate has no antibacterial effects; it simply acts as an inhibitor of an important resistance mechanism.

 - The combination of these two drugs in the same tablet means they act synergistically to treat bacterial infections that would otherwise have been resistant to amoxicillin alone.

 - As with similar penicillin drugs, amoxicillin + clavulanate kills bacteria by inhibiting production of the bacteria cell wall.
 Other related drugs include ampicillin, penicillin G, and ticarcillin.

 - Amoxicillin + clavulanate is a prescription drug and can only be obtained from a veterinarian or by prescription from a veterinarian.

 Brand Names and Other Names of Amoxicillin & Clavulanate

 - This drug is registered for use in humans and animals.